What You Need to Know About

 The best way to find out if your household tap water contains lead is to get your water tested by a lab that is DEP Certified to test household tap water for lead.
 DEP Certified Labs reliably test water at an affordable cost.
 Mail-in and drop-off options are available.
 Visit our DEP Certified Lab page for a list of labs and helpful links.

 MWRA has made the water less corrosive, thereby reducing the leaching of lead into drinking water.
 In 1996, MWRA began operating a facility in Marlborough where sodium carbonate and carbon dioxide are added to adjust the water's pH and buffering capacity.
 This change has made the water less likely to leach lead from the pipes.

-Lead levels in found in sample tests of tap water have dropped significantly since this treatment change.
+Lead levels in found in sample tests of tap water have dropped by over 90% since this treatment change.
 Also, local water departments are working to decrease lead corrosion by replacing existing lead service lines.

 A service line is the pipe that connects your house to the water main in the street.
 Some service lines that run from older homes (usually those built before 1940) to the utility water main are made from lead.
 Over time, many of these older used service lines have been replaced, but your home could still have one.

 How to Tell if You Have a Lead Service Line